Indrajeettiwari07/FlickerApp/README.md

 ### Features
 - FlickerApp provides the user the option to search the images based on the input provided in the search box.
 User gets list of images on Home screen.
-- User can see the photos in a separate screen by seecting each image from the list.
+- User can see the photos in a separate screen by selecting each image from the list.
 - User will be able to Zoom in/out the images upto 5x.
 - The app stores the user's search histroy and shows the list of searched string under Search history tab.
-- App supports both light mode.
+- App supports light mode.
 - App supports portrait mode.
 - App has been localized for english and can be extended to support other language.
 - The app supports searches in online mode, whereas user can see the search histroy even in offline mode.